Personal Counseling | BCTC

 A 45-minute workshop to increase student success in both in-person and online classes.

-Effective study skills, updated with tips to increase success.
-Covers organization, time management skills, and helpful tips to increase retention of learned material.
+Learn effective study skills, updated with tips to increase success.
+Covers organization, time management skills and helpful tips to increase retention of learned material.

 Dates and Times: Not listed in this semester’s Spotlight schedule.
 Request session if needed.